 On the Road Again

-By Kate Albertini, NEADS Breeding and Puppy Development Coordinator
+By Kate Albertini, NEADS Manager of Breeding and Puppy Development

 Puppy movement is a crucial part of collaborating with other Service and Guide Dog organizations in the industry and an integral part of the ADI North America Breeding Cooperative (ABC).
 Some puppies from each litter bred by ABC are distributed to other organizations through an allocation system.
 Schools often have to move breeding stock as well when natural breeding is planned.